Handkep/Fertilizer-Pump/README.md

 2. **Confirm the volume:** Press the knob to proceed to recipe selection.
 3. **Select a recipe:** Turn the knob to choose the desired recipe.
 4. **Start dosing:** Press the knob again to dispense the fertilizer.

+the further interface planning is still in progress.
+The display type has not yet been selected.

 ## Hardware